 Catch a sunrise at Kitty Hawk Pier

-One of the biggest advantages to staying at the Hilton in Kitty Hawk, like we did, is the free access that you get to the Kitty Hawk Pier.
+One of the biggest advantages of staying at the Hilton in Kitty Hawk, as we did, is the free access that you get to the Kitty Hawk Pier.
 The pier is located right off the hotel parking lot, meaning you can get up and walk right into sunrise bliss.

 Unlike some of the other piers on the Outer banks, this pier is not as popular so you’ll have the place virtually to yourself.
 This is a major bonus and makes for endless photography opportunities in the morning.

 Things to do in Kill Devil Hills

 Wright Brothers National Memorial

 It goes without saying that you cannot visit the Outer Banks without checking out the Wright Brothers Memorial.
 Set on the exact spot that the two brothers invented flight, the interactive museum walks you through the entire history from concept to realization.

 Outside, you can visit the location where the brothers took their first flights.
 Markers denote the success of each attempt and you can walk the entire stretch, reading the plaques along the way.